 Method has been experimenting with Artificial Intelligence, connected devices (IoT), as well as exploring the value of data as a raw material for design.
 We hypothesized that a software platform could be designed to help improve the persistent challenges associated with treatment adherence, and framed our thinking through the design and development of a speculative healthcare service we’ve named Nightingale.

 Many health complications are easily prevented or controlled provided patients adhere to their treatment regimens correctly.
-Among patients with chronic illness, more than 50% don’t take medications as prescribed*, and it’s thought that improving treatment adherence could have far greater impact on the health of the population than any specific medical treatment.
+Among patients with chronic illness, more than 50% don’t take medications as prescribed, and it’s commonly believed among medical experts that improving treatment adherence could have far greater impact on the health of the population than any specific medical treatment.

 Today's ever more complicated medical regimens, combined with overworked healthcare providers, make it even less likely that physicians will be able to compel adherence.
 Treating asymptomatic conditions and encouraging dietary or lifestyle changes as part of a treatment present an even greater problem.

 Ultimately the project was an exercise to help us explore the challenges of designing products and services that are data centric and irrespective of device and media.
 More importantly, Nightingale explores how design solutions can be the foundation for those products and services to cater to individual people and adapt to their lives.

 Source: Mayo Clin Proc.
 2011 Apr; 86(4): 304–314.
 Medication Adherence: WHO Cares?
 Marie T. Brown, MD and Jennifer K. Bussell, MD www.ncbi.nlm.nih.gov